mmemim/OU-Wiki-Rework/README.md

 Use `+` to extend the previous lyric over multiple notes.
 You can use phonetic hints `[l ih v]` to tweak the pronunciation.
 In syllable based phonemizers, you can extend a syllable over multiple notes with `+~` or `+*`.
+Manual input with `?` turns off the phonemization.

 ## Japanese
 ### DEFAULT (Japanese CV)